Ladysnake/Cardinal-Components-API/README.md

     @Override public void writeToNbt(CompoundTag tag) { tag.putInt("value", this.value); }
 }
 ```
+If you want your component to be **automatically synchronized with watching clients**, you can also add the `AutoSyncedComponent` interface to your implementation [[More Info]](https://github.com/OnyxStudios/Cardinal-Components-API/wiki/Synchronizing-components).

 The next step is to choose an identifier for your component, and to declare it in your `fabric.mod.json`'s custom properties:
 ```json